zadelacerda/Multipoll/README.md

 ## Acknowledgments

 * Shameem Ahmed, Instructor
-* Voters, a 24-hour hackathon project which was where this idea originated from
+* Voters, a 24-hour hackathon project that this app idea originated from